Albuquerque International Balloon Fiesta Photo Guide

 4:30-5:30 AM: The Dark Hours (Glow-Ups)

 What's Happening: Crews arrive and begin laying out balloons.
-After they have partially filled with cold air from fans, they inflate with propane burners becoming glowing lanterns in the dark.
+After they have partially filled the balloons with cold air from fans, they inflate them with propane burners; becoming glowing lanterns in the dark.
 This is the most challenging—and potentially most rewarding—photography of the day.

 Suggested Camera Settings: